Slide projector

+35 mm slide projectors, direct descendants of the larger-format magic lantern, first came into widespread use during the 1950s for slide shows as home entertainment, and for use by educational and other institutes.
+Reversal film created a small positive projectable image rather than the negatives used since the early days of photography; photography now produced 35mm directly viewable small colour slides, rather than large monochrome negatives.
+The slide images were too small for unaided viewing, and required enlargement by a projector or enlarging viewer.

-Photographic film slides and projectors have mostly been replaced by image files on digital storage media shown on a projection screen by using a video projector or simply displayed on a large-screen video monitor.
+Photographic film slides and projectors have been replaced by image files on digital storage media shown on a projection screen by using a video projector, or displayed on a large-screen video monitor.

 History

 A continuous-slide lantern was patented in 1881.
 It included a dissolving views apparatus.

-Components
+Design

-A projector has four main elements:
+A projector has three main optical elements: